Provable Preimage Under-Approximation for Neural Networks (Full Version): Experiments

+We apply Algorithm~\ref{alg:main} with input splitting to the input bounding problem for low-dimensional reinforcement learning tasks to evaluate its effectiveness.
+For comparison, we also run the exact preimage (Exact) \cite{Matoba20Exact} and preimage over-approximation (Invprop) \cite{ProveBound,invprop} methods.

-The experimental results are summarized in Table~\ref{tab:vcas}.
-We compare our method with exact preimage generation, showing the number of polytopes (\#Poly) in the under-approximation and exact preimage, respectively, and time in seconds (Time(s)).
-Column ``PolyCov'' shows the approximate coverage ratio of our approach when the algorithm terminates.
-For all VCAS networks, our approach effectively generates the preimage under-approximations with the polytope number varying from 6 to 18.
-Compared with the exact method, our approach realizes an average reduction of 91.1\% (131 vs 12).
-Further, the computation time of our approach for all neural networks is less than 20s, demonstrating orders-of-magnitude improvement in efficiency ($564\times$ faster on average).
+\textit{Vehicle Parking \& VCAS.} Table~\ref{tab:compare_baseline} presents experimental results on the vehicle parking and VCAS tasks.
+In the table, we show the number of polytopes (\#Poly) in the preimage, computation time (Time(s)), and the approximate coverage ratio (Cov(\%)) when the preimage approximation algorithm terminates with target coverage 90\%.
+Compared with the exact method, our approach yields \textit{orders-of-magnitude} improvement in efficiency.
+It can also characterize the preimage with much fewer (and also disjoint) polytopes (average reduction of 91.1\% for VCAS).

-\paragraph{Neural Network Controllers} In this experiment, we consider neural network controllers for the reinforcement learning tasks.
-The exact preimage generation method fails to scale to neural networks of these sizes due to exponential complexity.
-Table~\ref{tab:rl-tasks} summarizes the experimental results.
-Firstly, we note that our approach can still effectively generate preimage under-approximations for the neural network controllers.
-Second, we see that, even with the same input region under analysis, there can be large differences in generation time and polytope number for different output sets to reach the target coverage ratio (e.g., 154 and 32 for Cartpole).
-This is because different output sets lead to differences in linear relaxation errors, as well as differences in the polytope tree/subregion splitting procedure.

-\paragraph{Network Size} We investigate the scalability of our approach by training neural networks of varying sizes for VCAS and evaluating the preimage approximation quality and runtime cost.
-Figure \ref{fig:nn_width} and \ref{fig:nn_depth} depict the evaluation results w.r.t. layer width and layer depth.
-Regarding layer width, as the number of hidden nodes increases, more refinement iterations are needed to reach the target approximation quality, resulting in a greater number of polytopes and higher runtime cost.
-We observe that our approach is more sensitive to depth than width due to the accumulated convex relaxation errors.
-The approximation coverage decreases to 62.4\% for 6 hidden layers when the algorithm reaches an iteration limit of 5000.
-Still, our method offers an advantage over the approximate method in \cite{Dathathri19Inverse}, for which layer width (e.g., over 32) is computationally hard due to the exponential complexity.